brendonmiranda/clancy/README.md

 <p>Give it a ⭐</p>

 <p> Clancy is a Discord music bot made in Spring Boot and Java.
-It has been mainly built to test technologies and provide a nice music bot for my friends. </p>
+It has been mainly built to test technologies and provide a nice open source music bot. </p>

 <p> If you are interested in either set it up to run yourself or explore the code to understand how to build your own bot, this is a pretty nice project to follow. </p>